carbon-language/carbon-lang/docs/project/evolution.md

 You may optionally use the
 [Google Docs template](https://docs.google.com/document/d/1sqEnIWWZKTrtMz2XgD7_RqvogwbI0tBQjAZIvOabQsw/template/preview)
 for early proposal versions, which can be transferred to Markdown later.
-Using Google Docs can especially help iterate on a propsal with multiple authors.
+Using Google Docs can especially help iterate on a proposal with multiple authors.

 This template includes things like license headers and standard formatting.
 If you already have a non-templated Doc, please create a new Doc using the template